runpod/docs/docs/overview.md

 RunPod also provides a Command Line Interface (CLI) tool for quickly developing and deploying custom endpoints on the RunPod serverless platform.

-For more informaiton, see the following:
+For more information, see the following:

 - [GitHub](https://github.com/runpod/runpodctl)
 - [Reference documentation](/runpodctl/reference/runpodctl)